-His visual-art work is primarily installation based, most often using photography, video and sculpture.
-His process of making and the aesthetic of his works derives from an interest in language, and the processes of construction, amateur and professional.
+His visual-art work is primarily installation based, most often using photography, film and sculpture.
+His process of making and the aesthetic of his works derives from an interest in language, and the processes of construction – amateur and professional.

 His writing has been published by Frieze, the Times Literary Supplement (UK), Art & the Public Sphere (UK), the Dublin Review, Architecture Ireland, gorse, and the Irish Times, among others.